OS X Yosemite: Other

 Spotlight is a more prominent part of the operating system; it now displays its search box in the center of the screen and can include results from online sources, including Bing, Maps, and Wikipedia.
 Stock applications such as Safari and Mail have been updated.
 In particular, many security features have been added to Safari, such as a custom history clearing option that lets users clear history, cookies, and other data from the previous hour, day, or two days.
-In addition, Apple added DuckDuckGo to its search offerings, a non-tracking search engine that doesn’t store users’ data.
+In addition, Apple added DuckDuckGo to its search offerings, a non-tracking search engine that doesn't store users' data.
 Safari allows you to remotely close tabs from an iOS device.
 Safari now supports browsing in private browsing mode with certain windows (as opposed to all the windows having to be either in or out of private browsing).

 The green "zoom" button on windows now has a different function in applications that support full-screen mode.
 Instead of simply enlarging the window, the button now enters full-screen mode, eliminating the full-screen button at the top-right corner of windows that has been present since Mac OS X Lion.
 However, holding the Option key (⌥) while clicking the zoom button or double-clicking on the window chrome continues to invoke the original behavior.

 JavaScript for Automation (JXA) is the new system-wide support for scripting with JavaScript, built upon JavaScriptCore and the Open Scripting Architecture.
 It features an Objective-C bridge which enables entire Cocoa applications to be programmed in JavaScript.

 Along with other framework changes, CloudKit was integrated in this release.
-CloudKit functions as a Mobile Backend as a Service (MBaaS) and is one method for app developers to integrate access to Apple’s iCloud servers into their apps.
+CloudKit functions as a Mobile Backend as a Service (MBaaS) and is one method for app developers to integrate access to Apple's iCloud servers into their apps.

 There is a "dark mode" in System Preferences which makes the Dock and menu bar darker.

 Beta testing

-Apple initiated a new public beta program for OS X, a practice not seen with its operating systems since 2000's Mac OS X Public Beta, which had preceded the release of Mac OS X v10.0.
+Apple initiated a new public beta program for OS X, a practice not seen with its operating systems since the 2000s Mac OS X Public Beta, which had preceded the release of Mac OS X v10.0.
 Yosemite is part of the OS X Beta Seed Program, a public program that allows the first 1 million users to download and test the Yosemite beta at no charge.
 Beta testers are required to acknowledge the potential risks involved with prerelease software, and sign a non-disclosure agreement (NDA).
 The program began releasing Public Betas on July 24, 2014.
 Six public betas of Yosemite were released.